 - Mirror March

-These two are the only ones that have enough generic utility to be considered most red decks.
+These two are the only ones that have enough generic utility to be considered most Red decks.
+If you’re building a Red deck focused on artifacts, Daretti, Scrap Savant could also be considered a staple.

 More Staples, More Commander